WDI-SEA/notes/15-python/flask-intro/readme.md

 * Write programs that do one thing and do it well.
 * Write programs to work together.
 * Write programs to handle text streams, because that is a universal interface.

+# Microframework vs Monolithic Framework
+In contrast, we'll also learn about another Python web framework: Django.
+Django is a "monolithic" framework that involves itself in much more in the configuration and operation of a web server.
+Whereas Flask makes zero decisions for you and relies on developers importing lots of Third-party libraries, Django comes with LOTS of tools in it's box.
+Django uses it's own template system, has it's own Object Relation Model (ORM) that it uses to interact with databases and even includes it's own administrative tools, that are actually really awesome and allow you to easily build websites where you get an administrative panel where you can edit entries in your database within the website.

+Both frameworks have their advantages.
+If you're looking to pop something up quick and light, then use Flask and follow their motto of bringing in dependencies, "drop by drop."
+If you're looking to build a site that would benefit from already-integrated user accounts, and batteries-included administrative tools, then Django might be a better choice.

+Happy developing.